anhbt27/S4A_Recruitment/README.md

 c.
 Total number (pieces) of baggage arriving to this airport,
 d.
 Total number (pieces) of baggage departing from this airport.

 The results will be in JSON format.
+The data was generated from https://www.json-generator.com/ into 2 files, which are flight.json and cargo.json.
+I also used GSON to parse the json strings to java objects.
 Refer to and run the file Application.java for more information.
-The data was generated from https://www.json-generator.com/ into 2 files, which are flight.json and cargo.json.